-Speak over lives so poor that they go away enriched.
+Speak over lives so poor they go away enriched.

-Birth dreams into motions so destinies are formed.
+Birth dreams into motions till destinies are formed.

-because here and everywhere, with past unerasable and futures uncertain —
+Because here and everywhere, with pasts un-erasable and the futures uncertain,

 God provides the closure.

-He rebirths Bethels, and opens your future, and holds your hand steady.
+He rebirths Bethels, opens your future and holds your hand steady.